-You may have heard about ISO 45001.
-You may already be bored by it and started looking awkwardly at your shoes.
-You may have started biting your nails or hitting yourself.
-You can get help for that, but apparently ISO 45001 doesn’t have as many friends as it thought it had – a bit like your online friends that you’ve never met.
-ISO 45001 is a safety management system standard that is meant to be a global replacement for similar standards such as the elderly BS OHSAS 18001 and ILO-OSH 2001.
-It clearly takes some cues from ISO 31000 (guidelines on risk management).
+ISO 45001 is a safety management system standard that is meant to be a global replacement for similar standards such as the BS OHSAS 18001 and ILO-OSH 2001.
+It clearly takes some cues from the ISO 31000, guidelines on risk management.
 You may wonder why it’s needed given the popularity of OHSAS 18001.
-But when has that ever stopped anyone?

 In the fast and furious world that is ISO (International Organisation for Standardisation), protocol is followed.
-An initial draft is produced and published, which is supposed to stimulate public debate (I use ‘public’ in the narrow sense of only the public who happen to be interested).
+An initial draft is produced and published, which is supposed to stimulate public debate.
 It’s called a DIS (Draft International Standard).
-And DIS ISO 45001 has been out for a while (since January 2016) and, well, stimulated debate.
-Whilst it was generally accepted (around 70% of the voters on the committee), it’s ultimately been rejected because a significant minority (over a quarter of voters) didn’t like what they saw (‘could do better’ I guess).
+And DIS ISO 45001 has been out for a while (since January 2016) and has stimulated debate.
+Whilst it was generally accepted (around 70% of the voters on the committee).
+It’s ultimately been rejected because a significant minority didn’t like what they saw.
 That’s committee rules for you.
-This means we’re unlikely to see ISO 45001 until early 2017 as they work through the thousands of suggested amendments.
+This means we’re unlikely to see ISO 45001 until early 2017, as they work through the thousands of suggested amendments.

 But currently, all we’ve got to go on, in terms of basic shape and content, is the ISO DIS.
-This standard follows the newer management system standard structure (described in Annex SL, but you’ll notice that ISO 9001 (Quality) and 14001 (Environmental) now have this).
-This is unlikely to change as there is a view that consistency and integration is beautiful and there’s already too much ugliness in the world (obviously not everyone views an integrated EU like this….).
-They all have 7 core topic areas (Chapters) with ever so interesting titles – Context of the organisation, Leadership and worker participation, Planning, Support, Operation, Performance Evaluation, and finally Improvement.
+This standard follows the newer management system standard structure.
+This is unlikely to change as there is a view that consistency and integration is useful.
+They all have 7 core topic areas (Chapters): Context of the organisation, Leadership and worker participation, Planning, Support, Operation, Performance Evaluation, and Finally Improvement.

 Dr David Towlson